Trends and Best Practices Across Four Strategic Incentive Compensation Components for Pharmaceutical Sales Teams

 Finally, with the continued uncertainty of COVID-19, it is crucial to keep an eye on the road ahead.
 However, it may take some time for the situation to get back to normal.
 Therefore, Axtria will continue to discuss more options with our clients' sales leadership for IC plan considerations in the coming quarters.
 The compensation plans will only get more robust, with more COVID-19 historical data.
 This data will help forecast impacts on sales targets and the necessary adjustments will need to be made across geographies.

-Axtria has a strong Incentive Compensation practice driven by an enterprise-grade platform, people with experience in managing top pharma companies, and gold standard processes.
+Axtria has a strong Incentive Compensation management practice driven by an enterprise-grade platform, people with experience in managing top pharma companies, and gold standard processes.
 Incentive plan design, goal setting, and IC administration services are strategic focus areas within Axtria.
 Axtria also has a deep understanding of IC across a spectrum of therapeutic areas and markets.

 Learn More linkDownload the detailed report on Axtria's 2023 US Incentive Compensation Benchmarking Study.